Preparation Work

 What Is Slicing?

-Configuring print settings in your slicer software and generating the G-code file for the printer.
+Configuring print settings in your slicer software and generating the G-code for the printer.

 Typical Time Estimates

-Tip: Testing new materials or complex geometries often requires multiple slicing attempts.
+Tip: Testing new materials or complex geometries often requires multiple slicing attempts — factor that extra time in.

 What Is Material Change?

-Time spent swapping filament when changing materials or colors between prints.
+Time spent swapping filament when changing materials or colours between prints.

 Typical Time Estimates

-Important: Changing from dark to light colors may require extensive purging to avoid contamination.
+Important: Changing from dark to light colours may require extensive purging to avoid contamination.

 What Is Transfer & Start?